-For 2020, Fox has redesigned the crown and claim improved stiffness of 20%, something that if true will made the 32 as stiff as the current 34 fork, its bigger, trail-focussed cousin.
+Fox has redesigned the crown and claim improved stiffness of 20%, something that if true will have made the 32 as stiff as the current 34 fork, its bigger, trail-focussed cousin.

 The RockShox SID Ultimate Carbon sits at the very top of the company’s cross-country range of suspension forks and forms part of the ‘Signature Series’.
 At 1481g, it may represent the lightest model in the range but it’s still a fair whack heavier than its chief adversary, the Fox Float 32 Factory Step-Cast.

-Available in the choice of SID Blue or Gloss Black it can be matched to any modern bicycle colour-way, ensuring you stand out on the trail.
+Available in the choice of SID Blue or Gloss Black it can be matched to any modern bicycle color-way, ensuring you stand out on the trail.

 The best trail mountain bike forks

 While the RockShox Yari shares its DNA with the Lyrik, including its chassis, travel options, offsets and 35mm stanchion structure, it differs by way of its damper system — Motion Control vs the Lyrik’s Charger 2.1 RC2 damper.